benyanke/docs/_drafts/2018-10-10-increase-disk-size.markdown

 ---

-KVM disks can be resized easily to provide more space.
+KVM disks can be increased in size easily to provide more space.

-First, find your disk image.
-Next, stop the virtual machine.

-Finally, resize the image with the following command (example: increase size by 10 gb).
+TODO: see if downsizing is possible?

+## Increase block device size

+To increase the disk size, find the image on disk, and then shut down your virtual machine.

+Then, increase the image size (in this case, increasing image `disk.qcow2` by 10G).

 ```
-qemu-img resize [disk image] +10G
+$ sudo qemu-img resize disk.qcow2 +10G
 ```

-TODO : Research online VM resizing
+## Increase Partition Table

+Note that while the block device is increased, the partition table is not yet increased.
+The guest operating system will need to increase the size of the partition to match the disk.

+This is dependent on the guest OS.

+TODO: find linux resizing examples.

+## TODO: VirtIO resize example below

 Based on SE https://serverfault.com/a/724156/313980